1ysand3r/1ysand3r/README.md

 -->

 <h1 align="center">Hi!
 Glad to see you here👋</h1>
 <h3 align="center">I'm Rafi from Bangladesh.
-Learning Web Development currently.
+Passionate about programming to solve real world problems.
 Plus have great interest in Linux command line and shell scripting.</h3>

 - 🌱 I’m currently learning **Web development using MERN stack + modern extras**